 Reader in Computational Biology - Head of Bioinformatics

 |Telephone:||+44 (0)131 651 8614|

 |Address:||MRC Human Genetics Unit MRC IGMM, University of Edinburgh Western General Hospital, Crewe Road, Edinburgh EH4 2XU|

 |Research Programme:||Regulatory Genomics in Evolution and Disease|

 I am Head of Bioinformatics at the MRC Institute of Genetics and Molecular Medicine (IGMM), one of the largest UK MRC research establishments supporting approximately 500 scientists.
 I am also a Reader (Associate Professor) at the University of Edinburgh in the College of Medicine and Veterinary Medicine.
 My group carries out computational research in regulatory genomics and also provides collaborative expertise to experimental groups within the IGMM.
-I am a I am a member of the EU EpiGeneSys network of excellence, a member of the MRC Research Training Referee Panel for Fellowships in Bioinformatics, Neuroinformatics or Computational Biology (2003-present), and a member of the editorial board of BMC Bioinformatics (2005-present).
+I am a member of the EU EpiGeneSys network of excellence, a member of the MRC Research Training Referee Panel for Fellowships in Bioinformatics, Neuroinformatics or Computational Biology (2003-present), and a member of the editorial board of BMC Bioinformatics (2005-present).
 My group is core funded by the MRC.

 - 1990, Bachelor of Science, 2:1, Edinburgh Napier University

 - 1994, Doctor of Science, University of Edinburgh